xlcnd/isbntools/isbntools/contrib/README.rst

    The package datafolder_ could be useful too.

-3. If the functionality of your module is exposed by a script, put that script inside the folder ``apps`` and use *entry_points* 'console_scripts' (take a look at setup_).
+3. If the functionality of your module is exposed by a console script, put that script inside the folder ``apps`` and use *entry_points* 'console_scripts' (take a look at setup_).
 The (entry_points) name of the script must be something like ``isbn_myscript`` (prefixed by 'isbn\_').